Cosmetic Crowns and Bridges

 What Does the Procedure Involve?

 Having a porcelain crown placed is typically done in two appointments.
 The first appointment involves the dental team taking impressions (or molds) of your teeth that will be sent off to the dental lab for the creation of your new porcelain crown.
 The tooth is then filed down to form an abutment where the crown will be placed.
-After the tooth is filed down, a temporary crown will be made for you so that you can still eat and smile normally while you wait for your permanent crown to be finished.
+After the tooth is filed down, a temporary crown will be placed so that you can still eat and smile normally while you wait for your permanent crown to be finished.

 The process of creating a porcelain crown takes about two weeks, so you can expect a second appointment to be made around this time.
 The second appointment involves removing the temporary crown and placing the permanent one using permanent cement.
 The new crown is then filed down accordingly if it is hitting upper or lower tooth surfaces.
-Once you are comfortable with the way the crown feels, you can leave the office and are encouraged to practice proper oral hygiene to maintain the life of your new dental appliance.
+Once you are comfortable with the way the crown feels, you can leave the office and are encouraged to practice proper oral hygiene to maintain the life of your new dental restoration.
 Regular dental appointments will also help to check if the crown is loose or needs to be replaced.

 Bridges can be recommended when you are missing one or more teeth.
-When a gap is left in the teeth, the teeth shift and try to move into space.
+When a gap is left in the teeth, the teeth shift and try to move into the open space.
 Moving teeth can cause TMJ and gum disease, too.

 Bridges are cemented to natural teeth or to implants to provide teeth to the empty spot in your mouth.
 The tooth that bridges are cemented to is called an abutment.
 The teeth that fill the space are called pontics.
 Pontics can be made to look just like your natural teeth.
-They are fully functional and look good in your mouth.
+They are fully functional and look natural in your mouth.